Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 * Lost Laboratory of Kwalish

 ### Homebrews
-When using a homebrew class or subclass, you are not allowed to multiclass.
+Homebrews are unofficial D&D 5e contents.
+Sometime, they are extremely well made and fits certain narrative that official contents doesn't cover.
+If so, we review them to be added.
+Too much can be bad, however.
-UA Contents are considered homebrews.
+Critical Role & UA Contents are considered homebrews.
+In addition, if you elect to use a homebrew class/subclass, you are restricted from multiclassing.

 #### Permanently Adopted
 These homebrew are always available for character creation as they satisfy many criterias.
 * Races
   * Mousefolk
+* Class
+  * Blood Hunter

 #### Rotation
 Occasionally, we may allow some homebrew and UA temporarily for character creations within a given time period.
 These will be announced & listed here.